MixRadio: Nokia Music Store and Ovi Music

+Comes With Music

+In October 2008, Nokia announced the Nokia 5800 XpressMusic, a direct touchscreen competitor to the iPhone and with it came the service Comes With Music, which consists of a year of free music downloads from the Nokia Music Store included in the price of the phone.
+This service was optional to the carriers.
+Within the box of the phone there was a card with an ID that will be linked to the PC (MAC address) and mobile phone (IMEI), so that PC and mobile phone have unlimited music downloads for over a year.
+The Comes With Music was initially announced in December 2007 to allow 12, 18, or 24 months of unlimited free-of-charge music downloads with the purchase of a Nokia Comes With Music edition phone.
+Files could be downloaded on mobile devices or personal computers, and kept permanently.
+As of April 2009, Comes With Music is available bundled with new Nokia 5800 XpressMusic, Nokia 5310 XpressMusic, Nokia N96 and Nokia N95 8GB devices.

+Comes With Music was rebranded to Ovi Music Unlimited in all territories by late 2010.

-In January 2011 Nokia withdrew this programme in 27 countries, due to its failure to gain traction; existing subscribers could continue to download until their contracts ended.
+In January 2011 Nokia withdrew the Ovi Music Unlimited programme in 27 countries, due to its failure to gain traction; existing subscribers could continue to download until their contracts ended.
+It notably failed to catch on in markets like Europe, partly due to lack of support from the mobile operators.
 The service continued to be offered until 2014 in China, India, Indonesia, Brazil, Turkey and South Africa where take-up was better.

+Nokia Music and MixRadio

-Nokia Music launched for the first time on the Windows Phone platform with the Lumia 710 and Lumia 800 on 26 October 2011 in London.
+The Nokia Music app was announced for the first time on the Windows Phone platform with the Lumia 710 and Lumia 800 on 26 October 2011 in London.
+It has a radio-style music streaming service called MixRadio, an events finder called Gigfinder, offers music downloads from its existing Nokia MP3 Store catalogue in 38 countries, and plays locally stored music files.

-2012-2013

 With the launch of Windows Phone 8 in late 2012, Nokia Music came to the platform with an app optimised for the new operating system from Microsoft.
-During the following months, Nokia Music was also released to the Windows 8 and Windows 8 RT app stores.
+In the following months, Nokia Music was released to the Windows Store on Windows 8 and Windows RT.

 Nokia Music launched in the U.S. market on 15 September 2012 with a performance at Irving Plaza by Green Day.
 Fans were treated to a special performance from the band, along with heavy social media involvement by AT&T, Nokia, the band themselves and Warner Bros.

+A premium subscription service called Nokia Music+ was later also released in some territories.

-On 20 November 2013 Nokia renamed the service to "Nokia MixRadio".
+On 20 November 2013 Nokia renamed the entire app and service to "Nokia MixRadio".
 This change also made its way to the Windows 8 and Windows RT app stores The following day, Nokia MixRadio made its official global launch with a special event in New York City where Nile Rodgers played.